rkzwei/Final-Projekt/README.md

 When every information is taken into account, it outputs a calculation of weight and balance.
 It warns the user if weight is excessive, as well as out of bounds Center of Gravity.

+As it stands, this project is a database management CLI software.
 ## Currently highly experimental.
 # File Descriptions:
 ## Databases